succinctlabs/op-succinct/book/fault_proofs/challenger.md

 challenger rechecks the relevant eligibility at a fresh canonical `latest` block and skips the transaction if that preflight is unavailable or stale.

+For production deployments, configure `SYNC_L1_CONFIRMATIONS` to a non-zero value selected for the target L1's expected reorg depth and finality assumptions.
+This value provides a reorg safety margin for the Challenger's synchronization snapshot; it is not a finality guarantee.
+The default value of `0` is intended for local development and testing only.

 Before entering the main loop, the challenger verifies that the op-node rollup configuration has the same L1 and L2 chain IDs as `L1_RPC` and `L2_RPC`, that SafeDB is enabled and populated, and that its safe head exists with the same hash on the paired execution node.
 Startup validation is retried until this fixed node pair is healthy.

 The shared challenger lifecycle delegates chain-specific claim checks to a `GameValidator`.
-The standard constructor installs the OP Stack validator, which owns the op-node and paired L2 execution providers and performs all of the SafeDB checks described below.
+The standard Challenger binary wires the OP Stack validator, which owns the op-node and paired L2 execution providers and performs all of the SafeDB checks described below.
 Custom integrations may inject another validator without changing game discovery, retry, deadline, or transaction handling.